xavsant/brent_crude_prices/ANALYSIS.md

 **Reduced LSTM Actual vs Predicted Plot**<br>
 ![LSTM Actual vs Predicted Plot](./visuals/lstm_actual_vs_predicted_plot_optimised.png)

-In the reduced LSTM plot, the model is able to follow the trend of the time series more tightly.
-Like other models, it slightly overestimates the price from 2014 onwards, and so we could make further adjustments to negatively bias the forecast post 2014 for improved performance.
+In the reduced LSTM plot, the model followed the trend of the time series more tightly.
+Like other models, it slightly overestimated the price from 2014 onwards, and so we could make further adjustments to negatively bias the forecast post 2014 for improved performance.

 ---

 ### Conclusion

-I learnt about the everchanging nature of physical commodities (with reference to the change in relationship between POILBRE and POILWTI).
-Besides monitoring these relationships, I would say that understanding how various factors (e.g. supply chain, geopolitical, environmental, etc.) can impact relationship between commodities and their prices is necessary to make trading decisions with the highest precision.
+I learnt about the dynamic nature of physical commodities (with reference to the change in relationship between POILBRE and POILWTI).
+Besides monitoring these pair-wise relationships, I would say that understanding how various other factors (e.g. supply chain, geopolitical, environmental, etc.) can impact the relationship between commodities and their prices is necessary to make trading decisions with the highest precision.

-With relation the LSTM model, I find that it is a powerful tool for forecasting commodity prices.
+With relation to the LSTM model, I found that it is a powerful tool for forecasting commodity prices.
 It could be especially useful for immediate buy/sell strategies and also futures contracts.
 To create a more robust and high-performance model, it would be interesting to experiment with more feature engineering, more advanced LSTM models and hybrid LSTM models (e.g. comparing effectiveness of ARIMA for short-term predictions).